 Providing strategic advice and optimising the operation of airports around the world is what we do.
 After starting out in our Dutch office in 2004, I spent six years in Australia, working for all major airports and expanding our presence in Asia.
 Early 2015 I returned home to jointly manage our Dutch office and shape the global future of to70.

 What is appealing to me at to70 is the diversity of projects and customers related to aviation.
-Currently I am working on projects related to obstacle assessment based on PANS-OPS and the LIB-application for Amsterdam Airport Schiphol.
+Currently I am working on projects related to PANS-OPS like Instrument Flight Procedure Design and aeronautical studies and projects related to data science and software development.

 An ounce of practice is worth a ton of theory.
 I’ve brought along a career of 25+ years in airport operations to support our customers in implementing Airport Collaborative Decision Making (A-CDM) and operational performance reporting.
 Having ‘been there and done that’ since the early days of the concept allows me to tackle the real concerns of A-CDM implementation: culture change and stakeholder engagement.